YutaroNegi/discountPercentageCalculator/README.md

 I made this because in the black friday, a tech shop was making a lot of discounts, but they didn't tell the final price, only the percentage and the original price.
 So with this problem i created this project to assist me in discount seasons, like the black friday, christmas and etc...

+Giving me the information of how much money i am saving, and the final price of the product.